+I first discovered the Fry Up Dales on my Coast to Coast walk.
+Although tired at the time I clearly remember thinking they looked peaceful and enjoyable to explore.
 I was not disappointed when I returned a few years late on a warm summer’s afternoon.
-‘The Heads’ is the high ridge separating Great Fryup from Little Fryup and a convenient bridleway skirts the tops; ideal for offering a proper all round perspective of both valleys/dales.
-Similarly the return over Danby Rigg with its standing stones and excellent views is an excellent way to finish the walk.
+‘The Heads’ is the high ridge separating Great Fryup from Little Fryup.
+Fortunately a convenient bridleway skirts the ridge which offers an excellent perspective of both valleys/dales.
+Similarly enjoyable is the return over Danby Rigg.
+Here there are some interesting standing stones and excellent views over this section of the Esk Valley.

-Duck Bridge is a beautiful packhorse bridge on the road to Great Fryup which was named after George Duck of Danby who rebuilt the original medieval bridge.
-At this point in the walk it is also worth climbing the few hundred metres to the remains of Danby Castle where Catherine Parr, Henry V111s final wife was brought up.
+Duck Bridge is a beautiful packhorse bridge on the road to Great Fryup Dale.
+It was named after George Duck of Danby who rebuilt the original medieval bridge.
+Of more historical interest is Danby Castle, a few hundred metres uphill to the south of Duck Bridge.
+Here is where Catherine Parr, Henry V111s sixth wife was brought up.
+Danby itself is an attractive village, the river and old stone buildings creating a pleasant image of times past.
+The National Park liked it so much they put the National Park headquarters here.

 Try and walk the high ground here rather than stick to the lower roads which, aside from endless tarmac walking, does not offer the true characteristic of these dales.